 With such a rapidly changing market place, agility is key.
 You must plan for multiple scenarios – both positive and negative.
 Not being in a position to capitalise upon a market upturn can be as damaging as not being prepared to react to temporary travel restrictions.

 Finally, we must maintain communication and engagement with guests, even while shut, to ensure a stronger bounce back.
 Early on in the pandemic we conducted a study that suggested that those who continued to engage their customers experienced a significantly smaller decrease in traffic than those who switched off their marketing activity altogether.

 Since 2002, 80 DAYS has worked with some of the world’s finest hospitality brands, helping them to drive direct sales and navigate challenging market conditions.
-If you’d like to discuss how we might be able to help you, please get in touch.
+Please get in touch if you’d like to discuss how we might be able to help you.